Quansight-Labs/ndindex/docs/slices.md

 ```

 For NumPy arrays, a consequence of this is that a slice will always keep the
-axis, even if the size of the resulting axis is 0 or 1.
+axis being sliced, even if the size of the resulting axis is 0 or 1.

 ```py
 >>> import numpy as np